rtaylor02/javarchitect/_pages/about.md

 classes: wide
 ---

-At **JAVArchitect**, I believe that every solution should be built with precision, care, and a deep understanding of client needs.
+At **JavaRchitect**, I believe that every solution should be built with precision, care, and a deep understanding of client needs.
 My focus is not just on writing code, but on delivering **robust, scalable, and maintainable software** that meets your exact requirements and exceeds your expectations.

 With a strong background in **Java development, software architecture, and performance optimisation**, I specialise in designing solutions that are tailored to your business goals — whether it’s a high-performance backend service, a full-stack web application, or a cloud-native deployment.